facebook-pixel

 Understanding Mileage

-What is Considered a Good Mileage
+What is Considered Good Mileage?

-A general rule of thumb is that a typical car accumulates about 12,000 to 15,000 miles per year.
-Given this:
+A general rule of thumb: a car accumulates about 12,000 to 15,000 km per year.

-• A three-year-old car should ideally be within a 36,000 to 45,000-mile range.
+• A 3-year-old car should ideally have around 36,000 to 45,000 km.

 Is Car Age Important?